 Where is Peaceful Bay?

-Peaceful Bay is just over 450km by car from Perth.
+Perth to Peaceful Bay is 450km.
 There are a few different ways that you can drive there, and those that live in the country always seem to know the quickest way to get there.
 With the new highway extension from south of Perth to Bunbury, going down along the coast seems the most logical way.

 It also means that you travel through some nice towns, which are worth a stop at.
 From Bunbury, you need to get onto the South Western Hwy, and then onto the South Coast Hwy.
 Peaceful Bay has a number of nice towns surrounding it, if you ever want to do a bit of exploring.